slab/quill/docs/examples/index.md

 # Examples

-The two examples below are synchronized.
+The two examples below demonstrate what is possible with Scribe.
 Check out how they interact with each other!

 ## Basic Example